 School fun runs are a fantastic way to get young students excited about being active.
 These elementary school fundraisers are also a great way to utilize peer to peer fundraising.
 With these initiatives, students register to participate, then they raise funds from neighbors, friends, and family to achieve their goal of finishing the run.
 Here are some fun run concepts:

 - Color Runs: Color run fundraisers are fun for everyone involved.
 The kids wear white t-shirts to start.
-There are checkpoints throughout the course where parents and volunteers throw colored powder to make for a cheerful and exciting run with a lot of surprises along the way.
+Checkpoints throughout the course where parents and volunteers throw colored powder make for a cheerful and exciting run with lots of surprises.

-- Pajama Runs: While athletic wear is ideal, the next best thing to such comfortable workout attire is pajamas.
+- Pajama Runs: Running in athletic wear is ideal, but pajamas are the next best thing to comfortable workout attire.
 Students will have a reason for the well-deserved rest and relaxation that comes after the fundraising effort doing the run.